 Do you have a large or giant breed dog?
-If so, chances are you’ve heard of hip dysplasia, a painful disease that affects the canine hip joint.
+If so, chances are you’ve heard of hip dysplasia in dogs, a painful disease that affects the canine hip joint.

 Canine hip dysplasia (CHD) is a troubling condition for people who own bigger breeds, such as German Shepherds, Labrador Retrievers, St. Bernards and Great Danes.
 While these larger breeds are more at risk for this disease, smaller dogs are not immune.
-But what exactly is hip dysplasia, can you avoid it, and if your dog does develop it, what should you do?
+But what exactly is hip dysplasia in dogs?
+Can you avoid it?
+And, if your dog develops it, what should you do?

-Canine hip dysplasia is a developmental orthopedic disease that involves a dog’s hip or coxofemoral joint.
+Hip dysplasia in dogs is a developmental orthopedic disease that involves a dog’s hip or coxofemoral joint.
 In a normal hip joint, a ball and socket (acetabulum) move together smoothly and snugly.
 The rounded femur end fits perfectly inside the joint and allows for easy, smooth movement.

 But for dogs with hip displasia, the joint may not fit snugly but rather rub and grind and even start to pull away from the socket as the disease progresses.
 All of this causes your dog discomfort and makes it difficult to move the hip freely.

 Some puppies show symptoms early in life, by 4 months of age.
 Other dogs develop problems later as a result of inflammation in the joint (arthritis) or osteoarthritis.
 Over time, the inflammation leads to deterioration of the cartilage in the joint.